 Big Production – Big Machines

-Even with challenging weather conditions this year during construction, the bulk of the earthwork has been completed.
-Victoria Gold has started pouring concrete and erecting steel for the next phase of their project.
+Even with challenging weather conditions this year during construction, the company completed the bulk of the earthwork.
+Started pouring concrete and erecting steel for the next phase of the project.

 For more information on Victoria Gold Corp.
 (VIT:TSX.V) please fill out the form below.